Mince Pie Christmas Bundt Cake

 Mince Pie Christmas Bundt Cake Recipe

-This cake is a great variation on the classic Christmas cake and perfect for those who aren’t the biggest fans of the traditional fruit cakes.
+This cake is a great variation on the classic Christmas cake and a perfect Christmas cake alternative for those who aren’t the biggest fans of the traditional fruit cakes.

 You can either use chopped up mince pies or spoonfuls of mincemeat.
 Both work really well but I think my favourite is spoonfuls of the mince meat as you get a more even flavour and it’s easier to mix in and distribute evenly.